andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 4. Select the file in the file picker.
 5. Click **Upload**.
 6. After you click **Upload**, you will see **Processing**.
-Processing may take 5–10 minutes depending on file size.
+Processing may take an extended period depending on file size.
-7. When processing is complete, you will see either **Success** or **Completed with errors**.
+7. Once processing is complete, you will see either **Success** or **Completed with errors**.

    <img src="/assets/images/04-success-errors-messages.png"
      alt="Success and completed with errors messages image" class="doc-shot--detail">

-8. If the result is **Success**, you are ready to grade the sheets immediately.
+8. If the result is **Success**, you are ready to grade the sheets.
 If the result is **Completed with errors**, you must correct the errors as described in the following section.
-Once corrected, you are ready to grade the sheets.
+Once errors are corrected, you are ready to grade the sheets.

 ## Correcting Errors
 To correct errors, follow these steps: